 3. Budget Your Social Life

 My favorite part (And probably why a lot of people go to college) is meeting new people from all over.
 I love socializing at the coffee shop, with friends in my dorm, and attending parties.
-But college has to be more than just one big party.
+But college HAS to be more than just one big party.

-If you’re looking ahead at your weekly workload, you will know the days that you’re going to need to take time to focus and study.
+If you’re looking ahead at your planner for your weekly workload, you will know the days that you’re going to need to take time to focus and study.
 Be sure to put your studies first, then socialize when you’re finished.
 Also, be sure to socialize and get out of your dorm.
 Getting amazing grades and doing well is great, but meeting new people and networking is life.

 4. Find Study Groups or Like Minded People

-Getting together with people in your major or same classes helps you talk through the information and learn better.
+Hanging out with people in your major or same classes helps you talk through the information and learn better.
 You can ask questions that they may know the answers to or voice your frustrations if you are seriously struggling on a topic.
 These groups help hold you accountable and motivate you.
 Also, you never know where these connections might lead you in life.

 5. Take Studying & Homework Seriously

 Even if you’re someone that doesn’t normally have to study, or you believe that a lot of homework is given as busy work (It probably is, but that doesn’t change the fact that it’s homework), you still need to be serious.
 A lot of the things you’re learning in school are setting you up to be successful in your future career.
 And you should be taking your future career seriously.
+If you need help choosing a career path, ask yourself these critical questions to narrow down your choices.

 6. Have Fun